-• it provides a comprehensive employment biography that can be used as a narrative for conference and presentation introductions
+This page lists posts that provide insights into my personal interests or that do not fit within other categories.
+It also provides a comprehensive employment biography that can be used as a narrative for conference and presentation introductions.

-Prior to these higher education executive leadership roles, Combs served as the vice chancellor for academic affairs for the Ivy Tech Community College – Columbus/Franklin region.
+Before service as chancellor, he was the campus president for two years.
+Seven months prior to that position, he was appointed the interim chancellor for the previous Ivy Tech Community College – Columbus/Franklin region while also serving as the vice chancellor for academic affairs, a role he held for two years prior.
 Two years earlier, he served as dean and professor for the School of Applied Science and Engineering Technology at Ivy Tech Community College – Lafayette.

 Major Combs served on active duty for 2 years as the chief, command and control systems section at United States Transportation Command (USTRANSCOM) where he supervised 18 contractors who maintained all secure enterprise level information technology systems.
 Upon his departure from USTRANSCOM he was awarded the Defense Meritorious Service Medal for his service.